sheik-mostafizur/http-status-kit/README.md

 ## Description

-http-status-kit is a lightweight utility kit that provides a set of functions and classes to handle HTTP status codes and messages.
-It simplifies the process of handling errors and responses in your Node.js applications.
+http-status-kit is a lightweight utility kit that provides a set of HTTP status codes and messages.
+It simplifies the process of errors and responses in your Node.js applications.

 ## Installation